patrik64/adventofcode/2021/18/README.md

 # [--- Day 18: Snailfish ---](https://adventofcode.com/2021/day/18)

-You descend into the ocean trench and encounter some snailfish.
+You descend into the ocean trench and encounter some [snailfish](https://en.wikipedia.org/wiki/Snailfish).
 They say they saw the sleigh keys!
-They'll even tell you which direction the keys went if you help one of the smaller snailfish with his math homework.
+They'll even tell you which direction the keys
+went if you help one of the smaller snailfish with his **math homework**.

 Snailfish numbers aren't like regular numbers.
-Instead, every snailfish number is a pair - an ordered list of two elements.
+Instead, every snailfish number is a **pair** - an ordered list of two elements.
 Each element of the pair can be either a regular number or another pair.

 Pairs are written as ``[x,y]``, where ``x`` and ``y`` are the elements within the pair.
 Here are some example snailfish numbers, one snailfish number per line: